Work-Related Car Accident Attorneys

-It's something most transit workers, delivery van drivers, truck drivers, and cab drivers don't think about when they leave for work in the morning-that their job, in and of itself, is risky at every moment due to other drivers' negligence or recklessness.
-But for the thousands of New Yorkers whose job includes driving a company car or commercial vehicle, job-related traffic accidents are all too common.
-Though by law, job-related accident victims are covered by workers' compensation, it can be very hard to collect benefits when it's your word against the workers' comp insurance companies and sometimes even your boss.
+For the thousands of New Yorkers whose job includes driving a company car or commercial vehicle, job-related traffic accidents are all too common.
+Though by law, job-related car accident victims are covered by workers' compensation in New York, it can be very hard to collect benefits when it's your word against the workers' comp insurance companies and sometimes even your boss.
 If someone else caused the accident—a pedestrian, another driver or the manufacturer of a defective vehicle you were driving—you could end up having to fight a denied workers' compensation claim.

 NYC Transit Workers and Delivery Drivers Risk Their Lives Every Day

 If you drive a subway line for the Metropolitan Transit Authority (MTA), the Staten Island Ferry for the NYC Department of Transportation, or a New York City cab, you could suffer severe accident injuries on the job at any moment.
 Accidents can happen for any transit operator on public transportation or cops or firefighters who drive city or state law enforcement vehicles for a living.
 NYC work-related auto accidents take many forms:

 - Subway accident

 - Fire truck accident

 - NYC DOT ferry disaster

 Who pays for a car accident while driving for work?